top of page

 About me

-Previously I was as editor-in-chief of New Scientist, the world’s most popular science magazine.
+Previously I was editor-in-chief of New Scientist, the world’s most popular science magazine.
 I did that job for five years, and before that I was a journalist on the Guardian for 16 years.
 You can read more about my journalistic career here, should you be so inclined.

 Alongside my journalism career, I have always had a deep interest in prehistory and the earliest days of recorded history, and I have been lucky enough to skivvy on some digs, including one of a Bronze Age city in the east of Crete.